 - Beverage stains –Some drink spills, such as coffee or soda, can be blotted immediately and rinsed with water if caught on the spot.
 However, a set-in beverage stain will be harder to remove from carpet without the use of specialty spotting chemistry.

 - Body fluid stains – Accidents happen in nursing homes and can lead to organic stains on carpet.
-To keep these unsightly and potentially foul-smelling stains from impacting a facility’s appearance and reputation, it’s important to address body fluid stains as promptly as possible while wearing the proper personal protective equipment (PPE), such as gloves.
+With COVID-19 viral particles spreading so easily via mucus and saliva, it’s especially important to regularly address both hard and soft surfaces.
+To keep unsightly, potentially contaminated and often foul-smelling stains from impacting a facility’s appearance and reputation, wear the proper personal protective equipment (PPE), such as gloves, during cleaning.
 To avoid cross contamination, thoroughly clean stain removal equipment after each use.

 A maintenance regimen that combines regular vacuuming with interim maintenance and deep cleaning is essential to ensure that nursing and retirement homes keep carpet clean over time.